matercomus/AI_Project_2020/README.md

 For this implementation of the game, we mostly followed the rules described in the above link, with a few caveats:
 * Partial information about the state of the deck is updated automatically, so you don't have to keep track of it yourself.
 * In the same vein, it is not the player's responsibility to keep track of their (and their enemy's) points, as it would be in regular Schnapsen.
-This is done automatically through the game engine, which also removes the aspect of having to declare that you have over 66 points in order to win the game.
+This is done automatically through the game engine, which also removes the aspect of having to declare that you have reached 66 points in order to win the game.
-* "Closing the talon" is not implemented due to the increased branching factor caused by having to consider the aforementioned closing as an additional possibility.
+* "Closing the talon" is not implemented in order to have a clear separation between the imperfect information and the perfect information parts of the game, and also in order to avoid further increasing the branching factor.
 * Scoring is implemented as the rules would suggest.
 A player can receive 1-3 points for winning a round, depending on the score differential.
 However, play.py and tournament.py play the game only in terms of these rounds, not in terms of a "full game" described as playing rounds until one player reaches 7 points.

 ## Technical requirements